-\item \textbf{Justification Quality:} We evaluate the coherence and depth of the argumentation, a critical factor for making defendable strategic choices in high-stakes or novel situations \citep{lovallo2010case}.
-This metric confirms that the reasoning causally links evidence to the conclusion, thus mitigating the risk of hallucinated logic \citep{Wei2022}.
+\item \textbf{Justification Quality:} Evaluates the coherence and depth of the AI's argumentation, a critical factor for making defensible strategic choices in high-stakes situations \citep{lovallo2010case}.
+This metric confirms that reasoning causally links evidence to conclusions, mitigating the risk of hallucinated logic \citep{Wei2022}.

 \end{enumerate}